 There are two species of crocodile commonly found in northern Australia.
-The most dangerous to humans is the Estuarine Crocodile (Crocodylus porosus) that occurs along northern coastlines but can be found a long way inland in freshwater rivers and billabongs as well.
+The most dangerous to humans is the Saltwater Crocodile that occurs along northern coastlines but can be found a long way inland in freshwater rivers as well.
 Attacks have killed and seriously injured people travelling in the north.
-Crocodiles are efficient predators, are capable of a surprising turn of speed and can be up to 5 metres long.
-Humans are potential food to Estuarine crocodiles.
-Crocodiles may be attracted by the noise produced by small boat engines.
+They are efficient predators, have amazing speed and can be up to 5 metres long.
+They do not fear humans and will often approach small boats.

-Freshwater Crocodiles (Crocodylus johnstonei) are also commonly found throughout the north and in general grow to only approximately two metres in length.
+Freshwater Crocodiles are also commonly found throughout the north and in general grow to only approximately two metres in length.
 Even though they are somewhat smaller they should also be given respect as their sharp teeth can still pose a safety risk.